Sabrina-Lopez/lopez-cop3330-ch07/README.md

     When you enter a new variable, the variable can contain underscores (i.e., "_").

     You can set a new value for a variable and use them in calculations.
-Put "= ", the variable that you want to change the value of, "=", and then the new numerical value you want to set the variable equal to.
+Put "let ", the variable that you want to change the value of, "=", and then the new numerical value you want to set the variable equal to.
+Follow the program's printed output, and then the variable will be equated to a new value.

 Additional User's Guide for ex03:

     When you enter a new variable, the variable can contain underscores (i.e., "_").

     You can set a new value for a variable and use them in calculations.
 Put "= ", the variable that you want to change the value of, "=", and then the new numerical value you want to set the variable equal to.

     You can set a variable as constant and use them in calculations.
 Put "const ", the variable that you want to become constant, "=", and then the numerical value you want to set the variable equal to.